The Nike “swoosh.” The golden arches of McDonalds. The spare beauty of the Apple symbol.

-- Vine and Instagram: If creating a full-length video seems daunting, get your feet wet with one of these two sites.
-Vine gives you the ability to tell a story in six seconds.
-Instagram gives you fifteen seconds.
+- Instagram or Snapchat: If creating a full-length video seems daunting, get your feet wet with these apps.

 Using multimedia to tell your brand story is great, but it won’t have a lasting effect unless it’s backed up by actions.